Academic Senate

 4. Screening of applicants and selection of grant winners.

-5. Organization and hosting the annual Soupfest Awards Event.
+5. Organization and hosting the annual Grant Distribution Event.

-3. Meetings: A required, in-person meeting is held early spring to select grant recipients and plan Soupfest.
-Meeting date is selected by consensus.
-Other fall and spring meetings are as needed.
-Email is the major form of communication.
+3. Meetings: A required, meeting is held early spring to select grant recipients and plan the distribution event.
+Other fall and spring meetings are held as needed and email is the major form of communication.

 ARTICLE IV: MEETINGS & CONSTITUENT COMMUNICATION